xsquawkbox/xsb2-manual/source/getting-started.rst

     -- From the X-Plane Knowledge-base Article, `macOS Catalina & X-Plane`_ - 2019 Nov 18

 .. _macOS Catalina & X-Plane: https://www.x-plane.com/kb/macos-catalina-x-plane/

-As macOS 10.15 isn't compatible with 32-bit applcations, and X-Plane 10's support tools are 32-bit only, we cannot recommend you try to run XSquawkBox on macOS 10.15 with X-Plane 10 either.

 X-Plane Performance Requirements
 --------------------------------